isa-nurbek/computer-science/5. Databases/Databse Basics/01-Types of Databases/01_Relational Database Management System/README.md

 ---

-## Examples using SQL commands AND how to normalize a database design from scratch
+Let’s see hands-on example using SQL commands and how to normalize a database design from scratch.

 ## 🔶 PART 1: Hands-on SQL Example